codeonadrenaline/billionaires/README.md

 Key Activities

-1. Public Data Cleaning & Preparing for Data Visualization
+   Public Data Cleaning & Preparation for Data Visualization _   Focusing on making the data visualization-ready._
-2. Use of Wikipedia API for data enrichment
+   Using the Wikipedia API for Data Enrichment
+ _  Enhancing the dataset with additional details from Wikipedia._
-3. Use of OpenAI API to clean the unstructured information gathered from Wikipedia into structured data for better analysis
+   Leveraging OpenAI API to Structure Unstructured Data _   Converting unstructured Wikipedia data into a format suitable for analysis._

 What it takes to be a billionaire - Graphical visualization project